rsyslog/rsyslog/source/configuration/modules/omprog.rst

 If the program cannot write a log to the database, it will return a negative confirmation to rsyslog via stdout.
-Rsyslog will then keep the failed log  in the queue, and send it again to the program after 5 seconds, with infinite retries.
+Rsyslog will then keep the failed log in the queue, and send it again to the program after 5 seconds.
+The program can also write error details to stderr, which will be captured by rsyslog and written to ``/var/log/db_forward.log``.
+If no response is received from the program within a 30-second timeout, rsyslog will kill and restart it.

 .. code-block:: none